Victoriabrl/GreenBite---GREEN-IT-/README.md

 Objective: design, implement and analyze the carbon footprint of a website.
 The goal is to create a website that is as environmentally friendly as possible, while minimizing its environmental impact.

+## The project

+Brief description of the different parts of the site and the functionalities.

 ## Configuration

 - Install [node.js](https://nodejs.org/fr/download) (if not done before)